25 Self Development Books Every Life Coach Should Read (and one they shouldn’t)

 I confess I can tend to slip into small talk at the beginning of coaching calls and this book is the antithesis of that.

 Bungay-Stanier believes that you can coach people in ten minutes or under if you cut to the chase.
-And he’s right.
+And he’s absolutely right.

 His question to kick of coaching calls of, ‘What’s on your mind?’ is both simple and very powerful at getting straight to the heart of the matter.